6 Reasons Social Engineering Is More Successful in Holiday Seasons

 - Mimecast has compiled six reasons social engineering attacks are more successful during the holidays, hoping to arm organizations with the insight needed to help stop these attacks.

 Cyberattacks are continually on the rise, becoming more and more sophisticated as time goes on.
-Organizations attempt to combat these attacks with emerging technology such as AI-based security tools and security awareness training.
-And while these solutions can help thwart many attacks, users remain the most vulnerable link in the cybersecurity chain.
+Organizations attempt to combat these attacks with emerging technology like Mimecast's human risk management platform.
+And while these solutions can be extremely effective at stopping most attacks, users remain the most vulnerable link in the cybersecurity chain.

 Distracted Users Unknowingly Help Cybercriminals